Arbitrary arrest,…

-The authorities in Saudi Arabia
+The authorities in Saudi Arabia.

 We’re concerned about serious harassment suffered by Samar Badawi, an award-winning human rights defender and women's rights activist, in Saudi Arabia.

 On 16 September 2014, Ms Badawi delivered a statement at the UN Human Rights Council in which she advocated for the release of her former husband, Mr Waleed Abu Al-Khair, and other human rights defenders.
-She also addressed the policies that restrict women's rights and agency, including the right to vote and to drive.
+She also addressed policies that restrict women's rights and agency, including the right to vote and to drive.

 Because of this appearance, she was banned from travelling and prevented from attending an non-governmental organisation forum in Brussels in December 2014.

 On 6 January 2016, she was summoned by the Criminal Investigation Authority in Jeddah for interrogation concerning activity on the Twitter account of her former husband.
-We wrote to you about his situation on 3 February and 8 May 2015 .
+We wrote about his situation on 3 February and 8 May 2015 .

 Ms Badawi was interrogated a few days later for around four hours, put in a police car and transferred with her two-year old daughter to Hayy al-Salam police station.
 On arrival she was placed under arrest and transferred to Dhahban Central Prison where both her former husband and her brother, Raif Badawi, are detained.